Luligu/matterbridge-shelly/README.md

 ### With the frontend (preferred method)

 Just open the frontend, select the matterbridge-shelly plugin and click on install.
-If you are using Matterbridge with Docker (I suggest you do it), all plugins are already loaded in the container so you just need to select and add it.
+If you are using Matterbridge with Docker (I suggest you do it), all plugins are already loaded in the container image so you just need to select and add it.

 ### Without the frontend